 - Project staff provided input and continued its participation in the BBII contractor workforce safety meetings.
-Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Conducted the monthly employee injury review for BBII and its subcontractors. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Conducted the monthly project Safety and Security Certification and Fire/Life Safety Meetings. - Coordinated with Segment 4 (Santa Clara County) emergency responders in preparation of electrification system familiarization activities. - Continued to perform reviews and provide comments on the BBII Safety and Security Certification Design Criteria Conformance Checklists (DCCC) and Construction Specification Conformance Checklist (CSCC) submittals. - Participated with internal stakeholders in Rail Activation Committee meetings. - Investigated project incident occurrences and worked with the contractor representatives to identify incident root causes and develop and implement safety and security mitigation measures. - Coordinated with the PMOC in support of the FTA Oversight Procedure 54 (OP-54) readiness review of Segment 4 Milestone 1 activation. - Conducted ongoing safety inspections of contractor field activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items.
+Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Conducted the monthly project Safety and Security Certification and Fire/Life Safety Meetings. - Coordinated with Segment 4 (Santa Clara County) emergency responders in preparation of electrification system familiarization activities and conducted a TPS-2 familiarization tour for Segment 4 emergency responder representatives. - Continued to perform reviews and provide comments on the BBII Safety and Security Certification Design Criteria Conformance Checklists (DCCC) and Construction Specification Conformance Checklist (CSCC) submittals. - Participated with internal stakeholders in Rail Activation Committee meetings. - Investigated project incident occurrences and worked with the contractor representatives to identify incident root causes and develop and implement safety and security mitigation measures. - Continued coordination with the PMOC in support of the FTA Oversight Procedure 54 (OP-54) readiness review of Segment 4 Milestone 1 activation. - Conducted ongoing safety inspections of contractor field activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items.

-- Conduct monthly virtual safety communication meetings for the Project Safety and Security Certification Committee, Rail Activation Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Conduct the September Fire/Life Safety Committee meeting onsite at TPS-2. - Finalize project emergency responder presentations, schedule Segment 4 onsite systems familiarization visits for Fire Department staff and develop proposed tabletop and emergency response exercises for Segment 4, Milestone 1. - Continue to finalize safety and security certification documentation requirements in coordination with project testing and commissioning activities.
+- Conduct monthly virtual safety communication meetings for the Project Safety and Security Certification Committee, Rail Activation Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Finalize project emergency responder presentations and schedule Segment 4 systems familiarization online presentations. - Participate with JPB Safety and Operations in preparation of the annual emergency drill scheduled for 11/14/21 in Segment 4. - Continue to finalize safety and security certification documentation requirements in coordination with project testing and commissioning activities.